weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 # Workflow

 ### Step 1: Initial structures
+This first step of this workflow is to create a directory with many copies of the initial pdb.
+This directory is used in later steps in constructing swarms of MD simulations ('swarms' is defined in the next step). **Note:** duplicating the initial structure is obviously inefficient, but not particularily expensive as the file is small.
+Furthermore, this allows an MD swarm to be started from many different starting structures if desired.

 ### Step 2: Generate swarm directory structure
 ### Step 3: Launching a swarm
 ### Step 4: Concatenate swarm subjobs